Anger is not a baseline emotion. That’s what I have been taught in my 50s and should have been taught a lot sooner.

 Anger is an outlet for a more fundamental feeling.
 You are never angry without experiencing something deeper.

 Anger comes from fear, conscious or unconscious.
 Anger comes from hurt, a wound slicing into you that can’t help but react to.
 Anger comes from pain, from the lingering, often harsh, often intolerable discomfort.
+If you feel discomfort or stress due to the anger you are feeling, look for CBD vape products just like this banana runtz cartridge pen so you could feel relief.

 Anger is trying to tell you something.